100thCoin/TriCNES/README.md

 # TriCNES

-What is TriCNES?

-The Three C's in Tri-C-NES, stand for Coin's Contrabulous Cartswapulator.
-It's a NES emulator designed for swapping NES cartridges between CPU cycles in order to try emulating a theoretical arbitrary code exploit for the Nintendo Entertainment System.
+TriCNES, or "Coin's Contrabulous Cartswapulator", is a NES emulator designed for swapping NES cartridges between CPU cycles in order to try emulating a theoretical arbitrary code exploit for the Nintendo Entertainment System.

 This NES emulator was built from the ground up starting from a blank .net winforms project